nfuden/k8sgateway/devel/contributing/pull-requests.md

 # Pull Requests

-This doc explains the best practices for submitting a pull request to the [Kgateway project](https://github.com/kgateway-dev/kgateway).
+This doc explains the best practices for submitting a pull request to the [kgateway project](https://github.com/kgateway-dev/kgateway).
 It should serve as a reference for all contributors, and be useful especially useful to new and infrequent submitters.
 This document serves as a [kgateway](https://github.com/kgateway-dev/kgateway) repo extension of the org level contribution guide lines https://github.com/ilrudie/kgw-community/blob/main/CONTRIBUTING.md